Yaromey/ssh-per-project/README.md

-# Instructions on how to use SSH for multiple GitHub projects & multiple accounts.
+# How to add multiple ssh-keys, automatically load them and push to your remote repo

-## Problems you may have:
+## Problems you may have with SSH:
-- Conflicting SSH keys.
+- Conflicting SSH keys
 - Set one SSH key in GitHub -> unset another one.
 No fetching or pushing anymore and vice versa.
 - Hairloss and broken keyboard due to stress of not getting it to work 👨🏻‍🦲